 Suhas A. Sridharan joined the Goizueta Business School faculty in 2015.
 She earned a PhD in business administration from Stanford University's Graduate School of Business.
 Her research focuses on the role of information in the price discovery process in capital markets.
-Professor Sridharan's work has appeared in academic journals such as The Accounting Review and Review of Accounting Studies, and media outlets such as The Wall Street Journal, Financial Times, and Bloomberg News.
+Professor Sridharan's work has appeared in academic journals such as The Accounting Review, Management Science, and Review of Accounting Studies, and media outlets such as The Wall Street Journal, Financial Times, and Bloomberg News.
 Prior to joining Goizueta, Sridharan was a member of the faculty at the UCLA Anderson School of Management.

 PhDStanford University Graduate School of Business2013